charlc89/charlc89.github.io/_posts/2026-01-28-Why-Immunology.md

 feature_image: "/assets/images/cellatwork.webp"
 ---

 The study of immunology is fascinating.
-Every immune cell has its own personality to work inside the human body.
+The immune cells communicate with each other and work together while behaving with different personalities inside the human body.
 <!-- more -->

 Every immune cell plays a role in the body, like an orchestra: